commercetools/merchant-center-application-kit/.changeset/old-otters-arrive.md

 ## InfoDetailPage

-Form Detail pages are controlled components used to render a page with detailed data.
+Info Detail pages are controlled components used to render a page with detailed data.

 ```jsx
 import { useHistory } from 'react-router-dom';